4 Steps to Adopting Security Automation for More Efficient Security Teams

 Automation has become an imperative for many security teams to increase efficiency and effectiveness.
 It’s an opportunity to eliminate the noise, reduce low brain tasks, and increase fidelity so the team can focus more energy on events of interest.
-At the same time, if you’re not careful in your approach to process automation, your team may lose rather than gain productivity: by duplicating time-consuming efforts, becoming distracted, or over-engineering automation.
+At the same time, if you’re not careful in your approach to process automation, your security operations may lose rather than gain productivity: by duplicating time-consuming efforts, becoming distracted, or over-engineering automation.

 The top pitfalls security teams face when trying to adopt automation include:

 1. “Too many cooks in the kitchen”

 It’s often on cyber security teams that you will see individuals start on their own path of the automated systems without direction.
 In these cases, team members end up working on the same automation without communicating and either approach the automation in different directions or unintentionally perform redundant work.
 If you organize and communicate priorities centrally, then your team will be able to contribute properly to building the automations.

 2. A stack of ideas without results